 - For software development, check out Rob Walling.

-- For the practical nuts & bolts of how all the tech tools fit together, that’s exactly what we help you with at the Rescue Desk.
+- For the practical nuts & bolts of how all the tech tools fit together, that’s exactly what we help you with in the Circles.

 #4 Skill Up